nkearse1/Adhokv6/TEST_USERS.md

 ## Security Notes

-- All mock users use the same password (`password123`) for testing convenience
+- All test users use the same password (`password123`) for testing convenience
 - The service role key has full database access - keep it secure
 - These are test accounts - don't use in production
 - The setup script can be run multiple times safely (it updates existing records)